Segalmen/openwrt-custom/README.md

   - Interface (WAN)
   - Download / Upload bandwidth
   - Link layer adaptation / overhead
-- Verify that the **Gaming_DSCP** section appears in LuCI after installation (visibility only)
+- Verify that the DSCP Policies section appears in LuCI after installation
-- Gaming_DSCP becomes operational only when:
+- DSCP policy logic becomes operational only when:
   - SQM is enabled in *Basic Settings*
   - **Seg_Layer_Cake.qos** is selected as the active SQM script